 It feels like a forced migration from GPT-4o, and students and academics suddenly feel like they’ve been handed a downgrade disguised as progress.
 This is why the mass shift to ChatGPT alternatives doesn’t feel surprising.

 So here we are, doing the homework for you.
-We pitted Paperpal’s AI research assistant against ChatGPT-5 across real academic writing tasks.
-In this article, we’ll show you exactly how each tool handles everything from literature reviews to manuscript editing, so you can decide which one deserves a place in your academic toolkit.
+We compared Paperpal’s AI research assistant with ChatGPT-5 across academic writing tasks, from literature reviews to manuscript editing.
+In this article, we’ll present a Paperpal vs ChatGPT review that shows you exactly how each tool performs, so you can decide which one deserves a place in your academic toolkit.

 ChatGPT-5 is OpenAI’s latest generative AI model that’s much smarter and faster than older versions like ChatGPT-4 and 3.5.
 The biggest upgrade in GPT-5 is that it automatically picks the best mode to answer your question – you don’t have to choose between different modes anymore.